-With a heading of “New styles every month!” front and centre on the website and hundreds of styles already in production, it’s clear Fabletics hasn’t heard the news about slowing fashion down.
+With a heading of “New styles every month!” or taglines for the current massive sale front and centre on the website and hundreds of styles already in production, it’s clear Fabletics hasn’t heard the news about slowing fashion down.
 In a classic fast fashion move, Fabletics all-too-frequently pumps out new styles in unsustainable fabrics at low prices.

-While the brand uses some renewable energy in its direct operations to reduce its climate impact, the effort ends there.
-There is no evidence that it reduces textile waste, has taken any meaningful action to reduce or eliminate hazardous chemicals, or incorporates a decent amount of eco-friendly fabrics.
-If your inclusivity doesn’t include the planet’s longevity, you’re doing something wrong!
-Fabletics is ‘Not Good Enough’ for the environment.
+While the brand uses some lower-impact materials, the effort ends there.
+There is no evidence that it reduces textile waste, has taken any meaningful action to reduce or eliminate hazardous chemicals, or is working to reduce carbon emissions.
+If your inclusivity doesn’t include the planet’s longevity, you’re doing something wrong.
+Fabletics is “Not Good Enough” for the environment.

-Another area of minimal effort, Fabletics is also ‘Not Good Enough’ when it comes to labour conditions.
-As a bare minimum, the brand has stated it has a Code of Conduct—though it’s not publicly available—and audits “some” of its supply chain.
+Another area of minimal effort, Fabletics is “Very Poor” when it comes to labour conditions.
+As a bare minimum, the brand has a Code of Conduct that covers all of the ILO Four Fundamental Freedoms principles.
 Beyond that?
 No evidence of worker empowerment initiatives, no info on where its final stage of production occurs, and no proof it is paying a living wage at any stage.

 So, how ethical is Fabletics?
-Overall, Fabletics is ‘Not Good Enough’.
+Overall, Fabletics is one “We Avoid”.
 With bare minimum efforts for people and the planet, this brand has a long way to go before it can be considered ethical or sustainable.
-We’ll get our athleisure fix elsewhere, thank you very much!
+We’ll get our athleisure fix elsewhere, thank you very much.

 Note that Good On You ratings consider 100s of issues, and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information, see our How We Rate page and our FAQs.